cyrus-and/gdb-dashboard/README.md

 --------

 The GDB documentation is available at `help dashboard`.
-Just like any GDB command, abbreviations are possible.
-Moreover, the alias `db` resolves to `dashboard`.
+Just like any GDB command, abbreviations are possible, so `da`, `dash`, etc. all resolve to `dashboard`.

 ### dashboard